csyhuang/hn2016_falwa/readme.md

 ## List of functions (to be updated)

 Type help(function) for instructions on format of input variables.
+Tentative future updates are listed on the [Project page](https://github.com/csyhuang/hn2016_falwa/projects/1).

 Function | Description
 ---------| -------------